Children

 No.

 The tonsils are only 1 part of the "Early warning system".
-There is a whole ring of tissue around the nose and throat that performs exactly the same function as the tonsils.
+There is a whole ring of tissue around the throat and nose that performs exactly the same function as the tonsils.
 Removing the tonsils has no effect on the "Early warning system".
 Millions of tonsillectomy operations have been performed around the world and there is no increase in infections in children who have their tonsils removed.

 How are the tonsils removed?